Immersion Pretreatment Systems for Powder Coating Lines | Ketu

 7. How much space do I need in my factory for an immersion line?

 Space depends on the number and size of tanks, platforms, hoist travel, dry-off oven and safety zones.
-After we know your part size, throughput and number of stages, we will prepare a layout drawing to show the approximate footprint.
+After we know your part size and throughput, we will prepare a layout drawing.

-8. Can you upgrade an existing manual tank line to semi-automatic or automatic?
+8. Can you upgrade an existing manual tank line?

 Yes.
-In many cases we can reuse existing tanks and add hoists, platforms, piping and controls to turn a basic manual line into a more efficient semi-automatic or automatic system, reducing labour and stabilising dwell time.
+In many cases we can reuse existing tanks and add hoists, platforms, piping and controls to turn a basic manual line into a more efficient semi-automatic or automatic system.

-9. What corrosion performance (salt spray hours) can immersion pretreatment support?
+9. What salt-spray performance can immersion pretreatment support?

-With the right chemistry, tank design and process control, immersion pretreatment can support very high salt-spray requirements for outdoor and export projects.
-We will match the line design with your customer’s test standard (for example 500–1,000+ hours) and your powder type.
+With the right chemistry, tank design and process control, immersion pretreatment can support high salt-spray requirements for outdoor and export projects.

-10. How is wastewater and environmental impact handled for immersion lines?
+10. How is wastewater and environmental impact handled?

 Immersion systems require proper rinse-water management and wastewater treatment.
-We design rinse cascades to reduce fresh water consumption and coordinate with your local wastewater treatment supplier so the whole system meets environmental regulations in your country.
+We design rinse cascades to reduce fresh water consumption and coordinate with your local wastewater treatment supplier.

-11. What information do you need from us to design an immersion pretreatment system?
+11. What information do you need from us?

-Normally we need: part photos and drawings, material information (steel, galvanized, aluminium), daily / hourly output, available workshop space, current coating problems and your target corrosion performance.
-With this, Ketu can prepare a line concept and quotation.
+Normally we need part photos and drawings, material information, daily or hourly output, available workshop space, current coating problems and your target corrosion performance.

-12. What is the typical investment and lead time for an immersion pretreatment line?
+12. What is the typical investment and lead time?

 Investment depends on tank size, number of stages, automation level and local installation costs.
-After we define the basic configuration, we will give you a clear budget range.
 Typical manufacturing lead time is several months, plus on-site installation and commissioning.

 Need an Immersion Pretreatment Line for Your Factory?